Lechatroger/microbit_BLE_services_nodes/README.md

 ![microbit-BLE](https://github.com/Lechatroger/microbit_node-red_functions/blob/master/figure/ParamMicrobit.png)

 >To do:
->- The same way you did for Find_IDs, upload the ParamMicrobit function.
+>- The same way you did for Find_IDs, upload the ParamMicrobit node.

-This function creates an empty JavaScript object (JSON) on [line 1].
+This node creates an empty JavaScript object (JSON) on [line 1].
 Then it fills this object with attributes such as microbitID, accelerometer, buttons...[line 2 - 12] For the microbitID attribute, paste the ID you've previously identified.
 The other attributes are the bluetooth services you might want to use.
 Enable = True or Disable = False.
-Then it returns the object on the output of the function. [line 14]
+Then it returns the object on the output of the node. [line 14]

 ![microbit-BLE](https://github.com/Lechatroger/microbit_node-red_functions/blob/master/figure/ParamMicrobit_code.png)

 >To do:
->- Paste the ID of your Microbit into ParamMicrobit function.
+>- Paste the ID of your Microbit into ParamMicrobit node.
 >- Enable or Disable the bluetooth services.

 ### 3.3.3.
 Microbit

 >To do:
->- The same way you did for Find_IDs and ParamMicrobit, upload the Microbit functions.
+>- The same way you did for Find_IDs and ParamMicrobit, upload the Microbit node.

 ![microbit-BLE](https://github.com/Lechatroger/microbit_node-red_functions/blob/master/figure/Microbit.png)
 ![microbit-BLE](https://github.com/Lechatroger/microbit_node-red_functions/blob/master/figure/MicrobitOutputs.png)

-On the input of the Microbit function comes the output of the ParamMicrobit function.
-The outputs of the Microbit function are listed above in the right order.
+On the input of the Microbit node comes the output of the ParamMicrobit node.
+The outputs of the Microbit node are listed above in the right order.
 The outputs are the values of the bluetooth services.
 There is also an OnConnected event and an OnDisconnect event, the output of these events are not important.
 These should be used as triggers.

 ### 3.3.4.
 Auto Reconnect setup

 What if your microbit and Raspberry are communicating fine and you unplug the microbit?
 You might want that the Raspberry connects automatically to the microbit when is powered back.
 In this case the OnDisconnect event is usefull.

 >To do:
->- Wire the OnDisconnect output to the intput of ParamMicrobit function as on figure below.
+>- Wire the OnDisconnect output to the intput of ParamMicrobit node as on figure below.

-When the microbit is disconnected it will trigger back the ParamMicrobit function and then the Microbit function, which will attempt to connect to the same microbit.
-The Microbit function will try to connect to the microbit until it is connected.
+When the microbit is disconnected it will trigger back the ParamMicrobit node and then the Microbit node, which will attempt to connect to the same microbit.
+The Microbit node will try to connect to the microbit until it is connected.

 ![microbit-BLE](https://github.com/Lechatroger/microbit_node-red_functions/blob/master/figure/AutoReconnect.png)